AdamPflug/express-brute/README.md

 	- `maxWait`                 The maximum amount of time (in milliseconds) between requests the user needs to wait (default: 15 minutes).
 The wait for a given request is determined by adding the time the user needed to wait for the previous two requests.
 	- `lifetime`                The length of time (in seconds since the last request) to remember the number of requests that have been made by an IP.
 By default it will be set to `maxWait * the number of attempts before you hit maxWait` to discourage simply waiting for the lifetime to expire before resuming an attack.
 With default values this is about 6 hours.
 	- `failCallback`            Gets called with (`req`, `resp`, `next`, `nextValidRequestDate`) when a request is rejected (default: ExpressBrute.FailForbidden)
-	- `proxyDepth`              Specifies how many levels of the `X-Forwarded-For` header to trust.
-If your web server is behind a CDN and/or load balancer you'll need to set this to however many levels of proxying it's behind to get a valid IP.
-Setting this too high allows attackers to get around brute force protection by spoofing the `X-Forwarded-For` header, so don't set it higher than you need to (default: 0)
 	- `attachResetToRequest`    Specify whether or not a simplified reset method should be attached at `req.brute.reset`.
 The simplified method takes only a callback, and resets all `ExpressBrute` middleware that was called on the current request.
 If multiple instances of `ExpressBrute` have middleware on the same request, only those with `attachResetToRequest` set to true will be reset (default: true)
 	- `refreshTimeoutOnRequest` Defines whether the `lifetime` counts from the time of the last request that ExpressBrute didn't prevent for a given IP (true) or from of that IP's first request (false).
 Useful for allowing limits over fixed periods of time, for example: a limited number of requests per day.
 (Default: true).
 [More info](https://github.com/AdamPflug/express-brute/issues/14)
 	- `handleStoreError`        Gets called whenever an error occurs with the persistent store from which ExpressBrute cannot recover.
 It is passed an object containing the properties `message` (a description of the message), `parent` (the error raised by the session store), and [`key`, `ip`] or [`req`, `res`, `next`] depending on whether or the error occurs during `reset` or in the middleware itself.